neondatabase/website/content/docs/functions/window-lag.md

 ---
 title: Postgres lag() window function
-subtitle: Use `lag` to access values from previous rows in a result set
+subtitle: Use lag() to access values from previous rows in a result set
 enableTableOfContents: true
 updatedOn: '2024-02-07T10:15:00.000Z'
 ---

-The `lag` function in Postgres is a window function that allows you to access values from previous rows in a result set without the need for a self-join.
-It is useful for comparing values between the current row and a previous row, for example, when calculating running differences, plotting trends, or doing time series analysis.
+The `lag()` function in Postgres is a window function that allows you to access values from previous rows in a result set without the need for a self-join.
+It's useful for comparing values between the current row and a previous row, for example, when calculating running differences, plotting trends, or doing time series analysis.

 <CTA />

 ## Function signature

-The `lag` function has the following forms:
+The `lag()` function has the following forms:

 ```sql
 lag(value any [, offset integer [, default any ]]) over (...)